huggingface/blog/introducing-csearch.md

 #### 2.4.
 Visual Demonstration of Contrastive Search:

 To better understand how contrastive search works, we provide visual comparison between greedy search (<a href='#deterministic_methods'>Section 1.1</a>) and contrastive search.
 Specifically, we visualize the token similarity matrix of the generated text from greedy search and contrastive search, respectively.
 The similarity between two tokens are measured the cosine similarity between their token representations (i.e. the hiddent states of the last transformer layer).
+The results of greedy search (left) and contrastive search (right) are shown in the Figure below.

 <center class="half">
     <img src="assets/introducing_contrastive_search/greedy_search_visualization.png" width="400"/><img src="assets/introducing_contrastive_search/contrastive_search_visualization.png" width="400"/>
 </center>